OlumideOlaoye/Retail-Sales-Forecast/README.md

 - US (United States)

 ## Acknowledgements
-The dataset has been gotten from kaggle and can be found at https://www.kaggle.com/prathimananjundaiah/global-superstore
+The dataset has been obtained from kaggle and can be found at https://www.kaggle.com/prathimananjundaiah/global-superstore

 ## Actions Taken:
 - Performed some data cleaning and wrangling on the dataset to deal with quality and tidiness issues